Admission to Master’s degree programmes

-Fees associated with admission procedures at all Masaryk University faculties apart from the Faculty of Social Studies’ 290 CZK, the Faculty of Sports Studies’ 550 CZK and the Faculty of Medicine’ 1,300 CZK have been set at 400 CZK.
+Fees associated with admission procedures at all Masaryk University faculties have been set at 400 CZK.
 The applicant is required to pay the fee for each submitted application.
 Payment information for each electronic application including an individually assigned identification code is generated by the Information System following the submission of the online form.
 The system generate a bill after each individual e-application is filled out.
 Payment is made through the MU on-line shop; when submitting more than one application the applicant can pay for all the applications with a single payment.
 It is not necessary to confirm payment by post.
 Applicants who fail to attend the entrance examinations will not be refunded.

-Electronic application system (EAS) can start receiving applications from June 2012 for entry in spring 2013 or from January 2013 for entry in fall 2013.
-The closing date for the receipt of applications is mid October 2012 for spring 2013 term or the end of April 2013 for fall 2013 term.
-However, there are some slight differences to the dates EAS receives your application according the faculties.
+Electronic application system (EAS) can start receiving applications from June 2013 for entry in spring 2014 or from February 2014 for entry in fall 2014.
+The closing date for the receipt of applications is mid October 2013 for spring 2014 term or the end of April 2014 for fall 2014 term.
+However, there are some slight differences to the dates EAS receives your application according to the faculties.
 Please refer to the following:

 |Faculty||Beginning of application||Application deadline||Admission|

 The qualification, skill and qualities need for admission to Masaryk University vary from programme to programme.
 For full details of entry requirements visit the faculty/programme web pages.
-However, the minimum entry requirements for degree study are as follow:
+However, the minimum entry requirements for Master'sdegree programmes are as follows:

 - International qualifications which are equivalent to International Baccalaureate or A level qualification (for Bachelor’s programme), Bachelor’s degree certificate (for Master’s Programme) - the University requires all students to provide proof of qualifications (certified copy of the diploma by the authorised university office or by a notary public official) accompanied by the final transcript of records.
 Diplomas and final transcripts of records whose original language is not English or Czech should be accompanied by an official English language translation, stamped and signed by a translating company or an authorised university office;